COLLEGE OF PROFESSIONAL STUDIES

-The College of Professional Studies offers an expanding range of degree programs leading to associate's, bachelor's, and master's degrees in professional studies, along with a range of certificate programs.
-At the graduate level, CPS offers the degree of Master of Professional Studies in the fields of landscape design, law firm management, legislative affairs, molecular biotechnology, public leadership, paralegal studies, political management, publishing, security and safety leadership, and strategic public relations.
+The College of Professional Studies offers an expanding range of degree programs leading to associate’s, bachelor’s, and master’s degrees in professional studies, along with a range of certificate programs.
+At the graduate level, CPS offers the degree of Master of Professional Studies in the fields of landscape design, law firm management, legislative affairs, molecular biotechnology, paralegal studies, public leadership, political management, publishing, security and safety leadership, strategic public relations, and sustainable urban planning.
 Graduate certificate programs offered by CPS are listed below.
+In addition to those listed, graduate certificates in political management and strategic governance and in strategic communications campaigns and the Master of Professional Studies in political communication and governance are offered in Spanish to closed cohorts of students in Latin America and in Spain.
 New programs under development as this Bulletin is prepared for press are described at www.cps.gwu.edu.

 Professional studies degree and certificate programs are also offered to organizational clients under contract and can be presented in flexible formats, including series of short classroom-based modules and distance learning.